fdepasse/the-breaking-bad-project/README.md

   }
 ```

-With the id available in our single `Character` component, we udpate the URL of our API end point and make a request for the relevant character in a `useEffect` hook when the component mounts.
+With the id available in our single `Character` component, we update the URL of our API end point and make a request for the relevant character in a `useEffect` hook when the component mounts.
 We then store the character data in state and can use it to display it on the page.

 ```
   useEffect(() => {